izeinnn/University-management-system/README.md

 - **Courses**: Course information with instructor assignments
 - **Enrollments**: Student-course relationships with status and grades

-## Development

-### Adding New Features

-1. Create new models in `app/models.py`
-2. Add routes in the appropriate file under `app/routes/`
-3. Update permissions in `app/auth.py` if needed
-4. Include new routers in `main.py`

-### Testing

-Use the interactive API documentation at `/docs` to test endpoints, or use tools like:
-- Postman
-- curl
-- httpx (Python)

 ## Configuration

 Environment variables (in `.env` file):